CleverRaven/Cataclysm-DDA/doc/GAME_BALANCE.md

 ### Volume
 Scaled based upon the capacity relative to the `stack_size` of the ammo.
 For example 223 has a `stack size` of 20 so for 10 and 30 round magazines the volume would be 1 and 2.
 Extended magazine should always have larger volume than the standard type and for very large drum magazines consider applying an extra penalty.
 By default most handgun magazines should be volume 1 and most rifle magazines volume 2.
 Ammo belts should not specify volume as this will be determined from their length.

+### Jam multiplier
+`mag_jam_mult` field is used to determine how much the magazine is affected by being damaged.
+Default rate is described in Character::handle_gun_damage(); at this moment it is roughly: 0.000288% for undamaged magazine, 5% for 1 damage (|\), 24% for 2 damage (|.), 96% for 3 damage (\.), and 250% for 4 damage (XX), then this and gun values are summed up and multiplied by 1.8.
+Rule of thumb: helical mags should have 3, drum mags should have 2, the rest can be tweaked case by case, but mostly doesn't worth emulating it

 ### Rarity
 Overall balance is that pistol magazines are twice as common as rifle magazines and that for guns that spawn with magazines these are always the standard capacity versions.
 Consider 9x19mm and .223 to be the defaults with everything else more rare.
 Some locations have more specific balance requirements: